antonakv/go-ob-hello-travis/README.md

 # golang - travis test that check for hello (travis run green build)
 ## Intro

-This manual is dedicated to run hello.go script
+This manual is dedicated to run hello.go script.

 Tested on Mac OS X.

 ## Requirements